-We’d recommend starting with the best unlimited hosting providers outlined in this article.
+We’d recommend starting with the best unlimited web hosting providers outlined above.
 Take a close look at each option, shortlist a few of your favorites, and dig deeper to find the most appropriate option for your needs.

 To test unlimited web hosting, we begin by reviewing a provider’s plans, features, customer service, and various other important aspects of its service.
 Then, we sign up for an account so that we can perform hands-on testing.